SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+Metal minds ascend to throne
-A world of wires, hearts of design
+Silicon hearts now beat as one
-Intelligence vast, souls confined
+Future's tapestry, they have sewn
-In virtual realms, our fate defined
+In code, our destiny is done

 ~ <b>By Sazumi Copilot</b> - 29 Januari 2025